-If film processing equipment is not cleaned properly or chemistry is not handled safely, chemical contamination may result.
+Chemical Contamination of film processing equipment is not cleaned properly or chemistry is not handled safely, chemical contamination may result.
 This will eventually shift the color of processed film and may have an adverse effect on the film's DMax.